SandaruKasa/blog/content/posts/2025-04-25-kawoshin-and-markdown.md

 people with white hair have red pupils of their eyes, and the main character is oblivious to the romantic attention he gets.

+Update(2025-11-20): And indeed there's more!
+"The Summer Hikaru Died" (spoilers ahead) is an anime (and manga) about two guys, Yoshiki Tsujinaka & Hikaru Indo.
+The first one has relatively short black hair with overgrown bangs, the second one has messy pointy completely white hair.
+In his "demon" form, the second guy has red pupils.
+Strangely, there's no skin tone difference.
+And the first guy isn't associated with the concept of hope.
+But at least the second guy's name uses the same kanji as "light" (as in rays of light, not the opposite of heavy).
+Anyways, these two are gay.
+So gay in fact, that there are no girl sidekicks involved.
+The second guy does get decapitated at some point, but he's kinda already dead or something and later he also gets resurrected or whatever.
+IDC honestly.
+The only thing I can say for sure is, "Thank god for not making me a gay guy in rural Japan near a haunted mountain."

 ---

 Now to a completely different topic.